oskardudycz/event-driven.io/content/posts/2023-01-20--projections_and_read_models_in_event_driven_architecture/index.en.md

 ## Projections can be synchronous and asynchronous

 Although most tooling shows that they need eventual consistency, that's incorrect.
 Their state doesn't have to be updated with a delay.
 It's a technical _"detail"_ of the exact implementation.
-If you're storing events and read models in the same relational database (like, e.g. [Marten]() in Postgres), then you can wrap all in a transaction.
+If you're storing events and read models in the same relational database (like e.g. [Marten](https://martendb.io/) in Postgres), then you can wrap all in a transaction.
 Then either events are appended and projections updated, or no change is made.

 ![projection](2023-01-20-projection-05.png)

 **Of course, we should not be afraid of eventual consistency.** How soon is now?
 There's no now!
 Everything in the real world happens with some delay.
 Also, if we want to make a reliable and fault-tolerant processing pipeline doing stuff as a background process may be a go-to way.
 Read more in [Outbox, Inbox patterns and delivery guarantees explained](/en/outbox_inbox_patterns_and_delivery_guarantees_explained/).

 **Projections are a concept that's part of Event-Driven Architecture and essential building block of [CQRS](/en/cqrs_facts_and_myths_explained/).
-They're not tight to Event Sourcing.** Yet, event stores can help you in making them efficient.
+They're not tied to Event Sourcing.** Yet, event stores can help you in making them efficient.
 Most of the time, they allow you to subscribe to the appended events notifications, for instance, [Marten's Async Daemon](/en/integrating_Marten/) or [EventStoreDB subscriptions](/en/persistent_vs_catch_up_eventstoredb_subscriptions_in_action/).
 They are an [outbox pattern](/en/push_based_outbox_pattern_with_postgres_logical_replication/) provided as a commodity by the database.
-That gives both durabilities for the events and strong guarantees around processing them.
+That gives both the durability for the events and strong guarantees around processing them.

 ![projection](2023-01-20-projection-06.png)